Oscillating multipliers on symmetric spaces and locally symmetric spaces: The part at infinity

-We shall deal with the integral for $|g|\geq 1$; the case for $1/2\leq |g|\leq 1$ can be treated similarly.
-For that, we proceed as in the proof of Theorem 1 in \cite{LOMAjga}, which is based on Proposition 5 of \cite{AN}.
-By the Cartan decomposition of $G$, we get that
+We shall deal only with the integral for $|x|\geq 1$; the case for $1/2\leq |x|\leq 1$ is trivial due to compactness.
+To estimate the integral for $ \left\vert x\right\vert \geq 1$, we proceed as in the proof of Theorem 1 in \cite{LOMAjga}, which is based on Proposition 5 of \cite{AN}.
+Using (\ref{Uj}), we have